lcorr8/html-introduction-v-000/README.md

 ```

 Elements, like our `p` tags above, won't be displayed in the browser.
 Instead,
 they affect how the content itself is displayed.
-Techonologists might say that
+Technologists might say that
 the tags "affect how the content is rendered by the browser."

 We can also alter any number of attributes inside of the opening tags.
 For